HelloElijah/Weakly-supervised-segmentation-with-boxes/README.md

 </p>

 ## Hardware
-GPU will be preferred
+GPU is preferred

-Free GPU can be used through Google colab, by changing runtime type to GPU
+Free GPU can be used through Google Colab, by changing runtime type to GPU

 ## Download dataset(5GB) from Kaggle into Google Colab with the following command
 ```bash